limatila/AFKPreventerForLoL/README.md

+#ANNOUNCEMENT
+No longer will be supported, since league of legends implemented the Vanguard kernel based code system.

 # AFK Preventer for LOL

   This is a simple program to prevent you League of Legends game dealing you a AFK timer, if you got too busy at a time.